 The Kerry Way taking in the beauty of the Ring of Kerry.

-The Burren Way where you will walk by the famous Cliffs of Moher.
+The Burren Way where you will hike to the famous Cliffs of Moher.

 The Aran Islands, always fascinating.

 Get off the beaten track with this wonderful walking route.
 After a lively night in Galway City you will get the ferry to Inishmore Ireland where you can enjoy a looped walk around the Island.
 With the remnants of history all around you won’t be short of things to see and do on the Islands.
 Beautiful beaches, blow holes and delicious seafood will be fond memories of your time on the Islands.